|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Bariatric surgery makes the stomach smaller.
 In some cases, it will also rearrange the digestive tract.
 The smaller stomach can only hold a tiny portion of food at a time.
 Examples of procedures include:

-These procedures may be a good option for people who are severely obese who are having trouble losing weight by other means.
+These procedures may be a good option for people who are severely obese.
+It may also be recommended for people who are having trouble losing weight by other means.

 Balloon Procedure TOP

-Controlling your weight can be difficult.
+Losing weight can be difficult.
+It is best to avoid weight gain.
 To reduce your chances of getting overweight:

 Eat Right—Academy of Nutrition and Dietetics